MyFriday-Inc/website/API_Doc.md

 {
   "success": true,
   "valid": false,
-  "message": "Invitation not found, expired, or already used" }
+  "message": "Invitation not found or expired"
+}
 ```